rfo909/RForth/Dev.md

 ---------------------------
 In order to make the interpreter as simple as possible, like using an array with function pointers in C, all instructions are a single byte.
-Number literals, like addresses of functions, are represented using a scheme as follows:
+Number literals, like addresses of functions, are represented as single bytes as well.

+### Number literals

 First off, all non-number opcodes stay below 127.
 To represent numeric values, the high bit is set to 1.
 The second highest bit is set to 1 to indicate pushing the value of the remaining 6 bits on to the stack.
-If second highest bit is 0, then pop a value from the stack, multiply by 64, then add the value of the last 6 bits (value 0-63).
+If second highest bit is 0, then instead pop a value from the stack, multiply by 64, then add the value of the last 6 bits (value 0-63).

 ```